gregsmi/cpg-deploy/azure/README.md

 ## Assign RBAC roles

-In order to deploy the CPG infrastructure you will need both tenant-level roles and subscription-level roles granted for your identity.
-Though the following roles are a little broader than is strictly necessary, make sure you have the `Global Administrator` Azure Active Directory (AAD) role and the `Owner` role for the subscription in which you intend to deploy resources.
-TODO switch to minimum level permissions required.
+In order to initially deploy the CPG infrastructure you will need both tenant-level roles and subscription-level roles granted for your identity - in particular, make sure you have the `Global Administrator` Azure Active Directory (AAD) role and the `Owner` role for the subscription in which you intend to deploy resources.

 See the following links for how to [AAD roles](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-users-assign-role-azure-portal) and [subscription roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-subscription-admin) using Azure Portal.